-In 2012 these ruins became part of the UNESCO world heritage sites and it’s now possible to walk around the site and admire the beauty of the unfinished building.
+In 2012 these ruins became part of the UNESCO world heritage sites and nowadays you can walk around the site and admire the beauty of the unfinished building.

 The Mausoleum of Mohammed V

-The beautiful and complex patterns on the tower, as well as the pillars, arranged in symmetrical perfection on the ground near it makes this place a must see on your visit to Rabat!
+The beautiful and complex patterns on the tower, as well as the pillars arranged in symmetrical perfection on the ground, makes this place a must see on your visit to Rabat!

 Just in front of the unfinished minaret lies the beautiful tomb of King Mohammad V and his two sons.
 It is possible to visit the interior of the mausoleum which is guarded by members of the Moroccan Royal Guard.

-The tomb is even open to non-Muslims and all visitors are reminded to stay quiet and discrete inside the Mausoleum.
+The tomb is also open to non-Muslims and all visitors are reminded to stay quiet and discrete inside the Mausoleum.

 The area around Hassan Tower and the Mausoleum was very quiet and peaceful…